March 2nd 2018

 ‘Super’ coffees - how to boost your morning brew

-If you’re looking for more than just a quick energy boost from your coffee, add-ons like collagen, maca root powder and medicinal mushrooms could help curb your curiosity
+If you’re looking for more than just a quick energy boost from your coffee try add-ons such as collagen, maca root powder and medicinal mushrooms are the perfect way of mixing health with habit

 How to do you take your coffee in the morning?
 A teaspoon of sugar or even a lump of butter perhaps?
 The early energy booster of many, we each have our go-to ways for getting the best out of our brews however, many of us are becoming increasingly more creative with our cuppas by swapping sugar and a splash of milk for a sprinkling of ‘superfoods’ and other interesting extras instead.

-Saves for ‘healthy coffees’ on Pinterest are up by a whopping 218%, with wider benefits and a longer-lasting energy boost rather than a ‘crash and burn’ caffeine kick piquing the interests of many (particularly younger millennial coffee drinkers*).
-It’s a trend that's gathered momentum in recent years following the buzz surrounding high-fat coffee - a method of preparation that involves adding grass-fed butter, ghee, coconut oil or MCT oil (medium chain triglyceride) to your morning mug for a performance enhancing boost.
+Saves for ‘healthy coffees’ on Pinterest are up by a whopping 218 per cent, with wider benefits and a longer-lasting energy boost rather than a ‘crash and burn’ caffeine kick piquing the interests of many (particularly younger millennial coffee drinkers*).
+It’s a trend that's gathered momentum in recent years following the buzz surrounding high-fat coffee - a method of preparation that involves adding grass-fed butter, ghee, coconut oil or MCT oil (medium-chain triglyceride oil, try Tiana High Strength 100% Pure MCT Oil, £17.99) to your morning mug for a performance-enhancing boost.
 Popularised by Bulletproof coffee, the Paleo-friendly technique is commonly used by those doing intermittent fasting as a useful way to extend an overnight fast and maintain the body’s fat-burning state by encouraging it to continue using fat rather than carbohydrates as fuel.

-With this in mind, there’s no huge need to part ways from your regular cuppa just yet - but if you’re craving something that could help reduce Java-induced jitteriness for example, a protein fix or a way to boost your Bulletproof coffee, there are some add-ons of interest to help curb your curiosity.
-Here are the ones to watch.
+With this in mind, there’s no huge need to part ways from your regular cuppa just yet - but if you’re craving something that could help reduce Java-induced jitteriness, a protein fix or a way to boost your Bulletproof coffee, try these add-ons recommended by nutritionists who know and love their coffee.